Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 ### Functional enrichment analysis

+Functional enrichment was performed using the clusterProfiler (v.
+4.16.0) package (Yu et al., 2012).
+The org.Mm.eg.db mouse annotation database was used for analysis.
+Gene Set Enrichment Analysis was performed using gseGO() on the ranked gene list for DESeq2 compared with Gene Ontology Biological Process terms and a p-value cutoff of 0.05.
+Results were visualized as a ridge plot using ridgeplot().
+Over-representation analysis was performed on significantly upregulated genes at each timepoint using enrichGO().
+ORA results were visualized using a dot plot.

 ## Results

 The majority of cells in the Seurat object displayed between 1,000 and 3,500 detected genes (nFeature_RNA), total molecules between 5,000 and 8,000 (nCount_RNA), and most mitochondrial transcripts appeared below 10%.
 The distributions were consistent across all timepoints as the data was likely pre-processed by the original authors.
 After filtering thresholds were applied the distributions were mostly unchanged suggesting that the data is of high quality.